mcellteam/cellblender_tutorials/structured_mols/description.rst

 ---------------------------------------------

-While every component that is intended for binding should have a reference plane, the following picture shows the earlier A(a!1).A(a!1) complex with only the bound reference planes showing:
+While every component that is intended for binding should have a reference plane, the following picture shows the earlier A(a!1).A(a!1) complex with only the bound reference planes visible:

 .. image:: ./images/SimpleBindingA_A_Ref0.png